 When Prince William and Miss Catherine Middleton married on April 29, 2011, British wedding ceremony music played an important role.
 Blending traditional songs with some newly commissioned pieces, they honored their country while setting a romantic yet reverent tone.

-Kate naturally had her own song for the bridal processional.
+The long center aisle of Westminster Abbey and the many important Royal and Noble guests meant that they needed extra processional and recessional songs.
+Kate naturally had her song for the bridal processional.
 During the wedding ceremony, music included three hymns and an original anthem.
 And of course, there were several fanfares.

 Before the Wedding Ceremony Music

 As guests were being seated and before the Queen arrived, a selection of organ pieces played: "Fantasia in G (Pièce d’orgue à 5)" by Johann Sebastian Bach, followed by "Veni Creator Spiritus" by the Master of The Queen’s Music, Sir Peter Maxwell Davies, "Prelude on St. Columba Op.
 28" by Sir Charles Villiers Stanford, and "Sonata for Organ Op.
 28 (Allegro maestoso and Allegretto)" by Edward Elgar.

 Following were seven orchestral pieces:

 - "Serenade for Strings in E minor Op.
 20 (Allegro piacevole, Larghetto, and Allegretto)" by Edward Elgar